sirixdb/sirixdb.github.io/docs/concepts.md

 [Edit document on Github](https://github.com/sirixdb/sirixdb.github.io/edit/master/docs/concepts.md)

 ## Introduction
 SirixDB is a temporal, tamper-proof append-only database system that never overwrites data.
-Every time you're committing a transaction, SirixDB creates a new lightweight snapshot.
-It uses a log-structured copy-on-write approach, whereas versioning takes place at the page as well as node-level.
+Every time you commit a transaction, SirixDB creates a new lightweight snapshot.
+It uses a log-structured copy-on-write approach, whereas versioning takes place at the page and node-level.
 Let's first define what a temporal database system is all about.

 A temporal database is capable of retrieving past states.
-Typically it stores the transaction time; that is the time at which a transaction commits data.
-If the valid time is also stored, that is when a fact is true in the real world, we have a bitemporal relation, which is two time axes.
+Typically it stores the transaction time; that is when a transaction commits data.
+If the valid time is also stored, that is, when a fact is true in the real world, we have a bitemporal relation, which is two time-axes.

 SirixDB can help answer questions such as the following: Give me last month's history of the Dollar-Pound Euro exchange rate.
-What was the customer's address on July 12th in 2015 as it was recorded back in the day?
-Did they move or did someone correct an error?
+What was the customer's address on July 12th 2015 as it was recorded back in the day?
+Did they move, or did someone correct an error?
 Did we have errors in the database, which were corrected later on?

-Let's turn our focus towards the question of why historical data has not been retained in the past.
-We postulate that new storage advances in recent years present possibilities, to build sophisticated solutions to help answer those questions without the hurdle, state-of-the-art systems bring.
+Let's turn our focus toward the question of why historical data has not been retained in the past.
+We postulate that new storage advances in recent years present possibilities to build sophisticated solutions to help answer those questions without the hurdle state-of-the-art systems bring.

 ## Advantages and disadvantages of flash drives, for instance, SSDs
 As Marc Kramis points out in his paper "Growing Persistent Trees into the 21st Century":

 > The switch to flash drives keenly motivates to shift from the "current state" paradigm towards remembering the evolutionary steps leading to this state.

-The main insight is that flash drives as SSDs, which are common nowadays have zero seek time while not being able to do in-place modifications of the data.
+The main insight is that flash drives such as SSDs, which are common nowadays, have zero seek time while not being able to do in-place data modifications.
 Flash drives are organized into pages and blocks.
-Due to their characteristics, they can read data on a fine-granular page-level, but can only erase data at the coarser block-level.
+Due to their characteristics, they can read data on a fine-granular page level, but can only erase data at the coarser block level.
 Furthermore, blocks first have to be erased before they can be updated.
 Thus, whenever a flash drive updates data, it is written to another place.
 A garbage collector marks the data, which has been rewritten to the new place as erased at the previous block location.
 The flash drive can store new data in the future at the former location.
 Metadata to find the data at the new location is updated.

 ### Evolution of state through fine-grained modifications